MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/index.md

 ---
 # Use WebDriver to automate Microsoft Edge

 WebDriver allows developers to automate Microsoft Edge by simulating user interaction.
-WebDriver tests and simulations differ from JavaScript unit tests in the following ways.
+WebDriver tests and simulations differ from JavaScript unit tests in the following ways:

-*   Accesses functionality and information not available to JavaScript running in browsers.
+*   WebDriver accesses functionality and information that's not available to JavaScript running in browsers.
-*   Simulates user events or OS-level events more accurately.
+*   WebDriver simulates user events or OS-level events more accurately than JavaScript unit tests.
-*   Manages multiple windows, tabs, and webpages in a single test session.
+*   WebDriver manages multiple windows, tabs, and webpages in a single test session.
-*   Runs multiple sessions of Microsoft Edge on a specific machine.
+*   WebDriver runs multiple sessions of Microsoft Edge on a specific machine.

 <!-- ====================================================================== -->